Cleethorpes Pier: History

-A £50,000 investment in 1968 modernised the 600-seat concert hall, cafe and bar.
+In 1968. an investment of £50,000 modernised the 600-seat concert hall, cafe and bar.
 As well as traditional summer shows, it housed wrestling, coin & stamp fairs and dance festivals.
 However, after a series of losses on the summer show, the council sold the pier in 1981 to Funworld of Skegness, who later themselves put the pier up for sale.
 The council declined an offer to buy back the pier, saying it would need a £200,000 reconstruction.
-Following this, nightclub owner Mark Mayer purchased the pier for £10,000 and, after an investment of £300,000, it reopened as 'Pier 39' (a modern nightclub) on 4 September 1985, he later sold it for £1.2 million.
+Following this, nightclub owner Mark Mayer purchased the pier for £10,000 and, after an investment of £300,000, it reopened as 'Pier 39' (a modern nightclub) on 4 September 1985; he later sold it for £1.2 million.
 Subsequent developments included a shelter for those awaiting access to the night-club, and pier widening with new underneath piles distinct from the originals.

-Recent problems
+21st century

 Cleethorpes Pier's owners from 2005 were those responsible for a management buyout from Luminar Leisure.
 In 2006 they rebuilt the former Paradise Club, with the new Waterfront Bar officially opened by Tim Mickleburgh, Hon Vice President of the National Piers Society.

 The pier closed in 2010 but, in May 2010, a local businessman, Bryn Ilsey, bought the venue and leased it out.
 The Pier nightclub reopened to the public on 27 November 2010, after undergoing a £200,000 refurbishment, with day and night opening.

-It closed again on 2 September 2011 when owners surrendered their licence to the authorities pending an investigation into a series of violent incidents and serious disorder.
+It closed again on 2 September 2011 when the owners surrendered their licence to the authorities pending an investigation into a series of violent incidents and serious disorder.